Webinar on Supporting Parents with Intellectual and Developmental Disabilities:

 Sessions focus on child development, parent/child communication, health and wellness, family literacy, basic household and financial stability, positive discipline and limit setting, trauma and its effects on parenting, safety factors and prevention of abuse and neglect, and access of community resources.
 Groups currently are funded by The Children’s Trust, with the focus for parents with children up to age 6 years old.
 The Massachusetts Department of Developmental Disabilities has begun to fund parents groups as well which is open to parents of children of all ages.
 Most groups have a targeted educational themes and draw from a primary curriculum such as The Nurturing Parent or Thriving Kids.
 Parent education and support groups are held in various locations or if needed virtually, in Franklin, Hampshire, and Hampden Counties and the North Quabbin area of Worcester County.
 In addition Parent Education and Support Groups

 Groups have educational themes and draw from a primary curriculum such as The Nurturing Parent or The Family Game.
 Parent education and support groups are held in various locations in Franklin, Hampshire, and Hampden Counties and the North Quabbin area of Worcester County.

 Grandparent and Caregiver Support Services.

-Through the Office of Elder Affairs Lifepath provides grant opportunities for our Grandparent and Kinship Supports program.
-Services include support groups, events and home visiting for Grandparents raising a grandchild.
+The Executive Office of Elder Affairs and LifePath provide grant opportunities for our Grandparent and Kinship Supports program.
+Services include support groups, events, and home visiting for Grandparents raising a grandchild.

 Training workshops and consultation are available upon request to other agencies or groups wishing to serve this population.